 Biblically, this idea is supported by the usage of two different Greek words for "word", in reference to God's word.
-The general word, referring more to "the message", the objective communication from God to everyone, akin to the "roadmap", is logos.
-The other Greek word, rhēma, is used to describe a more personal word, a specific directive from God to you.
+The "general word", referring more to "the message", or the objective communication from God to everyone, akin to the "roadmap" in our illustration, is expressed by the Greek word, logos.
+The other Greek word, rhēma, is used to describe "a more personal word", a specific directive from God to you.
 This is not for everyone; it is for you.
 It tends to be specific to you as a person, or to the time and place opportunity.
 It is not a "forever-and-for-always-for-everyone" kind of thing.
-To interpret it that way would be wrong, and could be misleading, or even abusive, to others.
-Sometimes, God will even use a scripture verse to communicate a specific rhēma word to you.
-He will use the language of the verse to suggest something else, something other than the actual interpretation of the verse.
+To interpret it that way would be wrong and inappropriate.
+It could be misleading, inapplicable, or even abusive, to others whom God did not intend this message for.

+Sometimes, God may use a scripture verse to communicate a specific rhēma word to you.
+He may use the language of the verse to suggest something else, ...something other than the actual interpretation of the verse.
 This is the difference between what some theologians would call "illumination" (the rhēma message) and "interpretation" (the logos meaning).
-It is important to see that the rhēma is not transferable to everyone, ... nor is it a secret "hidden key of interpretation" to be used in every similar verse.
-If it is a rhēma communication from God, it is for you as an individual, or for that specific circumstance.
+It is important to see that the rhēma word is not transferable to everyone, ...nor is it some secret "hidden key of interpretation" to be used in every similar verse.
+If it is a rhēma-word from God, it is for you as an individual, or for that specific circumstance.
+It may be an insight revealed to you, or some instruction from God to you in a specific situation.
+Specific leadings from the Holy Spirit fall into this category.
+Visions and revelatory dreams are also subjective experiences, and may include personal instructions for you.
+However, God may at times communicate a specific message for someone else through you.
+That would be a prophetic word, or a word (logos-message) of knowledge or a word (logos-message) of wisdom that is communicated to you through a rhēma-word.
+It is specific revelation and instruction (a rhēma-word) given to you to communicate to someone else in their specific setting.

 Again, using the map analogy, just because God tells you to go to lunch at a Mexican restaurant at a specific exit on one trip does not mean that you always have to stop for lunch there, or that everyone is supposed to.
 Not everyone likes Mexican food.
 What could be a treat for you may be a very unpleasant experience for someone else.
+But, God may instruct you to invite someone else there (a rhēma-word), or you may choose to do so on your own.
+That is not a Spirit-led, rhēma-word.
+That is just you, ...wanting to be hospitable, or share a blessing with someone else.

 The danger is that there are many counterfeits out there.
-Whether we might suffer from an overactive imagination, or an over-zealous straining-to-hear, or whether we might mistakenly assume that our world-influenced (or church-influenced) training is God, or whether we might come under the attack of seductive spirits, we need to get our roots down deep into what we know is God's word, so we can discern truth from error, and become stable, secure, established, and effective in our faith-journey with God.
+We need to get our roots down deep into what we know is God's objective word, ...the scriptures..., so when we are confronted with some subjective word, from ourselves or others, we will know how to respond wisely and effectively in our faith-journey with God.